 "The newer use of the higher risk HPV is just by itself as a three-year interval screen," Dr.MacLaughlin explains.
 "It's felt to be a reasonable option for women who are 25 to 65 years old, and if they have a negative high-risk HPV test, then they would come back in three years and just repeat that again.
 If they have the type 16 or 18, they would have a colposcopy, and if they had one of the other 12 types positive, they’d be brought back in a year for a recheck."

-"So it’s kind of the reverse of – of Pap – that might have an HPV test added.
+"So it’s kind of the reverse of Pap – that might have an HPV test added based on certain Pap results.
 It's an HPV test that might have a Pap added, depending on the results.
 It’s a really new concept kind of a reverse concept.
-But you’re really screening for the root cause of the cervical cell problem."Dr. MacLaughlin adds, "I am a fan of the combination test, the five-year combo test.
+But you’re really screening for the root cause of the cervical cell problem."Dr. MacLaughlin adds, "I am a fan of the combination Pap/HPVtest, the five-year combo test.
 That’s approved just for 30 to 65-year-olds.
-So the 20-year-olds – the potential downsides of using the primary HPV for 25- to 29-year-olds is that, although you will pick up some increased precancer, the studies done were of short-duration and didn’t really prove that you would change outcomes."
-She continues, "You could have found that at age 30 with a combination test.
+The potential downside of using the primary HPV for 25- to 29-year-olds is that, although you will pick up some increased precancer, the studies done were of short-duration and didn’t really prove that you would change long-term outcomes by starting HPV screening sooner than age 30."
+She continues, "You could have found that positive HPV result at age 30 with a combination test.
 It's a very slow progression from precancer to cancer, and in the studies where they looked at doing this test in younger women, it doubled the colposcopy rate because HPV is so common."

 "I do try to individualize for people what their personal risks are," says Dr. MacLaughlin.
 "So if they are smokers, we know that they are less likely to clear HPV, though it doesn’t change their screening recommendation.
 But I use that as a motivator to quit smoking.
-We have really great evidence that for healthy, nonimmunocompromised women, if you do regular screening, whether it’s every year or very three years with Pap or five year with combo testing, you’re really going to catch things in a stage where it can be treated and not progress on to cancer."
+We have really great evidence that for healthy, nonimmunocompromised women, if you do regular screening, whether it’s every three years with Pap or HPV testing alone or every five years with combo Pap/HPV testing, you’re really going to catch things in a stage where it can be treated and not progress on to cancer."